solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

       --version {{< readfile file="static/content/version_gee_latest.md" markdown="true">}}
       ```

-4. Try to apply the same RouteOption resource again.
-Verify that the RouteOption is still denied.
+4. Try to apply the same Gateway resource again.
+Verify that the Gateway is still denied.
 Because the resource does not have a `foo` label, it does not match the matching condition.
    ```yaml
    kubectl apply --dry-run=server -f- <<EOF
    apiVersion: gateway.solo.io/v1